limix/bgen-reader-py/README.md

 This Python package is a wrapper around the [bgen library](https://github.com/limix/bgen), a low-memory footprint reader that efficiently reads BGEN files.
-It fully supports all the BGEN format specifications: 1.1, 1.2, and 1.3;
+It fully supports the BGEN format specifications: 1.2 and 1.3;
 as well as their optional compressed formats.

 ## Install